Volcano (1997 film): Plot

-Mike, Amy, and LAPD lieutenant Ed Fox devise a plan to use concrete barriers to create a blockade, which obstructs the lava in its path.
-A fleet of helicopters dump water collected from the ocean to subdue the lava and volcano, forming a crust and making the plan a success.
-However, Amy uses a rope hanging camera to lower it down to the subway tunnel to see if anything could happen below on the footage screen but when soon, a lava also consumes it which caughted on footage.
-Amy thinks that the magma is still flowing underground through the Red Line subway extension and calculates that the another eruption will occur at the end of the Red Line at Cedars-Sinai Hospital.
-After calculating the speed of the flowing lava, Amy and Mike realize that the lava will reach the end of the Red Line in thirty minutes.
+Mike, Amy, and LAPD lieutenant Ed Fox devise a plan to use concrete barriers to create a blockade, which obstructs the lava.
+A fleet of helicopters dumps water collected from the ocean to subdue the lava and volcano, forming a crust and making the plan a success.
+But Amy thinks the magma is still flowing underground through the subway because ash is still falling.
+When Mike helps her confirm her suspicions, she calculates that another eruption will occur at the end of the Red Line at Cedars-Sinai and, after calculating the speed of the flowing lava, determines that it will reach the end of the tunnel in 30 minutes.

-Mike devises another plan to demolish a 22-story condominium building to block the lava's path from flowing towards the hospital and the rest of the West Side of Los Angeles.
-The lava reaches the dead end of the subway tunnel extension and bursts out of the ground in a massive fiery geyser.
-Two men sacrifice their lives to detonate the final explosive charge by giving the all-clear to ignite the charges.
-Mike then spots Kelly nearby, trying to retrieve Tommy, a little boy who wandered off; the two are in the direct path of the collapsing building.
-Mike barely manages to save them from being crushed as the building collapses.
+Mike devises another plan to demolish a 22-story condominium building to block the lava from flowing toward the hospital and the rest of the West Side, redirecting it into a nearby storm drain.
+As the lava arrives, Mike's co-worker Gator and an LAPD Bomb Squad officer (trapped under debris) sacrifice their lives to detonate the final explosive charge.
+Mike then spots Kelly nearby, trying to retrieve a little boy she was watching who wandered off; the two are directly in the collapsing building's path.
+Mike barely manages to save them from being crushed.
 The plan succeeds, and the lava flows directly into the ocean.
-The Roarks and Tommy escape from the wreckage alive.
-In the aftermath, hundreds are dead, thousands are injured, and billions of dollars of damage is caused.
+As it begins raining, the trio emerges from the rubble unscathed and reunites with Amy before heading home.

-It starts to rain, the survivors heave a sigh of relief, and the Roarks catch a ride with Amy.
-The film ends with a view of the volcano and a graphic that reads "Name: Mount Wilshire.
-Location: Los Angeles, California.
-Status: Active.", accompanied by the opening of the Randy Newman song "I Love L.A."
+At the tar pits, the volcano (which has since been named "Mount Wilshire") has taken shape above ground, and remains active.